House of Rochechouart: The affair of the cut-off hand

 Foucaud only had one child by his marriage, his daughter Anne.
 Despite the viscount's reluctance, in 1470 she married Jean de Pontville, chamberlain of Charles de France, duke of Guyenne and brother of Louis XI.
 The marriage served the political interests of the king of France and his brother (who hated each other) and so they put strong pressure on Foucaud to accept the marriage.
 Thus, as the viscountcy of Limoges had done 300 years earlier, the viscountcy of Rochechouart left the line of Foucher of Limoges, although this was continued by the lords of Bourdet and lords of Le Chandenier, two branches via cousins.

 Jean and Anne of Pontville had one son, François, who became famous for an affair that was widely trumpeted during the era.
 In 1513, when François de Pontville had set out to take part in a hunt, a friend of his, Bermondet de Cromières, came to visit him at the château de Rochechouart.
 Well known for his beautiful hands, Bermondet was received by the countess but, after waiting for François for a long time, he returned home.
 On François's return, the viscountess informed him of Bermondet's visit, all the while praising his elegant manners and beautiful hands.
 François was jealous and impulsive in character, and so set out immediately with some men in pursuit of his friend.
 Bermondet came out to greet François and his knights but, in François's sight, the knights fell on Bermondet and killed him with blows from their poignards.
 François then got off his horse, cut off one of his victim's hands, put it in a box and returned to the castle, covered in blood and dust, to offer it to his wife with the retort "Madame, here is the object of your idolatry.
 It's the beautiful hand of the Marquis of Cromières!"
-The Parliament of Paris took up the matter, condemning François de Pontville and his accomplices to death.
+The Parlement of Paris took up the matter, condemning François de Pontville and his accomplices to death.